 - You should arrive for surgery at least an hour before your procedure or as instructed by the surgery center.
 Check in at the admissions desk to fill out any necessary forms, including a consent form that must be signed before the surgery can begin.

-Your surgical team will give you more specific directions to follow in advance of the procedure.
+Your surgical team will give you more specific directions to follow before the procedure.
 Some of these might be slightly different from those listed above.

 You will be asked to change out of your clothes and into a gown.
 A nurse will start an IV through which you will get fluids and medicine during the procedure.
 You might be given a sedative to help you relax.
 After you have spoken with the anesthesiologist and your surgeon, you will be given the anesthesia that will let you sleep through the operation.